len23/len23/README.md

 > *You cannot catch something you're not pursuing.*
 > *So, now, if you're pursuing it, that doesn't mean you'll catch it,*
-> *but generally you'll catch something interesting along the way* :+1:
+> *but generally, you'll catch something interesting along the way* :+1:

 # Available for hire